 Who are we?

-The Parish of Mary Immaculate is part of the Catholic Archdiocese of Dublin.
-The parish is a registered charity (charity no. CHY 3671) and our address is: Tyrconnell Road, Inchicore, Dublin DO8 C6 TW.
-The Parish Priest/ Moderator is the data controller for the parish, in other words he is the person responsible for making sure your data is safe and secure.
+This parish of Mary Immaculate is part of the Catholic Archdiocese of Dublin.
+The parish is a registered charity Registered Charity Number: CHY 3671 RCN 20004651.
+The Parish Priest/Moderator is the data controller for the parish, in other words he is the person responsible for making sure your data is safe and secure.

 Your personal data – what is it?